spencer-sliffe/KobraLocks/README.md

 # KobraLocks

+# Goal
-This project's final goal is to build a system that analyzes sports statistics and builds profitable bettings slips presented to clients with a user friendly interface.
+- To build a system that analyzes sports statistics and builds profitable betting slips that are presented to clients with a user friendly interface.